 - Malts: Generally dark and sweeter in flavor, malts contain hints of caramel, toffee, and nuts.
 They can be light to full bodied.

-Hopefully you read the part under beer about civilization under the "Beer" section.
+Hopefully you read the part under the "Beer" section about civilization.
 Wine, too...
-So, let's hope you read the "Beer" intro and get to the types of wine and not waste sentences...
+So, again, let's hope you read the "Beer" intro so we can get to the types of wine and not re-explain everything...

 Wine is usually divided into two types.
 Red and white.
 And then it's subdivided from there.
 It's usually made from grapes.
 And you can get white wine out of a red grape, so it doesn't work exactly like how you think when you look at grapes.
 Like, the raisins in Raisin Bran are made from white grapes (the white grapes are actually very pale green).
 You'll notice the descriptions talk about flowers, fabrics, creams, and fruits that aren't really in the wines.
 That's a marketing tradition.
 You're not really drinking rose petals and velvet.
 And note that "dry" means "not sweet."
 The opposite of "dry" is "sweet."
 Some wines are dry, and some wines are sweet.